Investing in the natural capital transition

 Our approach

-We go beyond a simple approach of only investing in companies providing solutions to reduce human impact on nature, to instead also invest in companies transitioning their business models towards a nature-positive economy.
+We focus on pairing natural capital credentials of companies alongside shareholder return, and go beyond a simple approach of only investing in companies providing solutions to reduce human impact on nature, to instead also invest in companies transitioning their business models towards a nature-positive economy.
 Moreover, we seek to drive further positive change by engaging with investee companies on specific biodiversity issues.

-Our proprietary transition risk framework helps identify winners from the natural capital transition across all sectors.
+Our proprietary transition risk model helps identify companies leading in aligning their business models to a nature positive economy across all sectors.
 Our approach aims to deliver more resilient performance over the long term, uncover more alpha opportunities, and more effectively support the natural capital transition than by investing in solutions-focused companies alone.

 Bespoke engagement

-We engage with all portfolio companies on specific social issues.
+We engage with all portfolio companies on specific natural capital issues.
 Our three-year structured engagement programme systematically tracks all companies with an escalation pathway that could ultimately lead to divestment if we are not satisfied with their progress.

-Aviva Investors Natural Capital Transition Global Equity Fund
+Aviva Investors Natural Capital Global Equity Fund (SICAV)

 Evidencing how we are progressing against our sustainable outcomes objective